mattqgoldberg/cse15l-lab-reports/lab-report-1.md

 ## Step 4: Remotely Connect

-Type the following into the terminal.
+Type the following into the terminal:

 `$ ssh cs15lwi23zz@ieng6.ucsd.edu`

 Replace zz with the letters from the username you wrote down earlier.